Esturban/ev/content/collection/_index.md

 title: Collection
 ---

-In areas where text is appropriate, random ramblings help in the beautiful process of innovation through threat modeling nihilistic content.
+Where text is appropriate, it is included.
+Otherwise, I like pictures, gifs and moderate walks on the beach.